OfficeDev/open-xml-docs/docs/how-to-apply-a-style-to-a-paragraph-in-a-word-processing-document.md

 document.
 The content in the main document part is represented in the package as XML using WordprocessingML markup.

-To create the class instance, you call one of the overloads of the <span sdata="cer" target="Overload:DocumentFormat.OpenXml.Packaging.WordprocessingDocument.Open"><span class="nolink">Open()</span></span> method.
-The following sample code shows how to use the <span sdata="cer" target="M:DocumentFormat.OpenXml.Packaging.WordprocessingDocument.Open(System.String,System.Boolean)"><span class="nolink">WordprocessingDocument.Open</span></span> overload.
+To create the class instance, you call one of the overloads of the [Open()](https://msdn.microsoft.com/library/office/documentformat.openxml.packaging.wordprocessingdocument.open.aspx) method.
+The following sample code shows how to use the [WordprocessingDocument.Open](https://msdn.microsoft.com/library/office/documentformat.openxml.packaging.wordprocessingdocument.open.aspx) overload.
 The first parameter takes a string that represents the full path to the document to open.
 The second parameter takes a value of <span class="keyword">true</span> or **false** and